ovokpus/ovokpus/README.md

 - ## ⚡ Fun fact: I still have not yet seen "Star Wars"!
 Maybe someday, don't hold your breath! -

+## Certifications and Credentials

+You can find my professional certifications in [Credly](https://www.credly.com/users/ovo) and also in [Accredible](https://scl.io/Rp328W3)

 ---

 ## Find below links to some of my projects and repositories 👇.